invenhost/plugins/README.md

 # InvenHost plugins

 Source for the central docs site and plugin repo.
+Nothing intresting for the public is happening here, go to [the docs site](https://doc.invenhost.com/invenhost) for properly layouted information.

 ## Layout
 ```